jcroyoaun/terraform-aws-modules/README.md

 ## The modules

-**VPC Module** - Helps create a VPC with 2 or 3 subnets and its default routes :
+**VPC Module** - Helps create a VPC with 2 or 3 subnet tiers, and its default routes :
 * public - with an internet gateway
 * private - with a NAT gateway
 * isolated - for DBs.
-Traffic only accessible from the same VPC
+Traffic only accessible from within same VPC

 **DNS Module** - Will help create a subdomain by performing a delegation of authority on an existing domain (assuming Domain APEX is in the same AWS account), along with its TLS certs with ACM.